 - salt (optional)

-- Fill up halved lemons with diced mozzarella.
+- Fill up the halved lemons with diced mozzarella.
 Sprinkle with chopped anchovies, lemon zest from the remaining lemon & basil.
 Add a thin slice of lemon to garnish.

 - Drizzle with extra virgin olive oil.